Skip to content

 Secret values are never uploaded by lobu apply.
 Use your deployment’s secret manager.

-Cloud-side resources not declared in lobu.toml are reported but never deleted. v1 has no --prune.
-To remove a cloud-side agent or platform, use the admin UI or the underlying CRUD endpoints directly; the next lobu apply will continue to surface it as drift until you remove it from the cloud or add it to your files.
+Cloud-side resources not declared in lobu.config.ts are reported but never deleted. v1 has no --prune.
+To remove a cloud-side agent, use the admin UI or the underlying CRUD endpoints directly; the next lobu apply will continue to surface it as drift until you remove it from the cloud or add it to your project.

 Terminal window